 | Cost | Higher | Lower |

 Microcrystalline Wax is a high-performance specialty petroleum wax offering unmatched flexibility, adhesion, and moisture resistance.
-It is a critical material wherever standard paraffin wax cannot deliver required durability, stability, or performance.
+Its superior physical properties make it a critical material in cosmetics, pharmaceuticals, food processing, rubber, adhesives, packaging, and specialty industrial applications, where standard paraffin wax is insufficient.